Case Studies: Should You Decrease The Rent?

 When the owners of a 2 bedroom/2 bathroom modern apartment in a Maroubra security complex decided to move out of their property and re-let it through Taylors, the October 2018 market was very competitive.
 Not only were there a number of similar apartments in Sydney’s Eastern beaches available for rent, but there were lower than average potential tenants looking at properties.

 After the first week on market, there had been no enquiry.
 The owner was strongly advised to reduce the rent to remain competitive and increase the likelihood of the property being leased more quickly.
-With both Stephen and the landlord being concerned about the financial impact of an extended vacancy period, the landlord agreed to decrease the rent the following week to $720 per week, the same rate as it had been over 12 months ago.
+With both Taylors and the landlord being concerned about the financial impact of an extended vacancy period, the landlord agreed to decrease the rent the following week to $720 per week, the same rate as it had been over 12 months ago.

 When the rent was advertised at $670 per week, a strong application was received by a potential tenant in mid November, offering $650 per week.
-The owner and Stephen both agreed to accept the offer, resulting in the property being leased, the tenant signing a 12 month lease and moving in two weeks later.
+The owner and Taylors both agreed to accept the offer, resulting in the property being leased, the tenant signing a 12 month lease and moving in two weeks later.

 If you’re looking for an experienced property manager who will help you deciding if a rent decrease is the right decision for your investment property, contact our team of specialists today.